 Why Your Yes Is As Valid As Your No

-Before we leap headlong into our Yes/No work, I want to share a story.
-It’s a personal one about a revelation I had one day while working with a client.
-I’m telling it now as it completely changed the way I think about boundaries—in particular, the Yes side of boundary-making, though the insight sparked while working with a client on how to say No.
+In this passage I share a story, a personal one, about a revelation I had one day while working with a client in my therapy practice.
+It completely changed the way I think about boundaries—in particular, the Yes side of boundary-making, though the insight sparked while working with a client on how to say No.

 I must admit, I enjoy coaching clients on how to say No: No to all the unwanted or painful aspects of their lives.
 And this is exactly what this client and I had been working on, her ability to say No to what did not work so she could more fully access what did.